 Tax Deduction for Domestic Rent

-The Inland Revenue (Amendment) (Tax Deductions for Domestic Rents) Ordinance 2022 was enacted on 30 June 2022 to provide for new deduction for domestic rent with effect from the year of assessment 2022/23.
+The Inland Revenue (Amendment) (Tax Deductions for Domestic Rents) Bill 2022 was enacted on 30 June 2022 to provide for new deduction for domestic rent with effect from the year of assessment 2022/23.
 The implementation framework of the new deduction is as follows:

 Eligible Persons